mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 * Record == Entity
 * Column == Property

-Now that you know about Table storage, let's get to work replacing Entity Framework and SQL Server as the backend store for ASP.NET Identity.
+Now that you know about Table storage, let's get to work replacing Entity Framework and SQL Server as the back-end store for ASP.NET Identity.

-### Replacing the Backend Data Store of ASP.NET Identity
+### Replacing the back-end Data Store of ASP.NET Identity

 <h4 class="exercise-start">
     <b>Exercise</b>: Removing Entity Framework